GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/index.md

 description: "Record, replay and measure user flows with the Recorder panel."
 ---

+Take a glance of the new **Recoder** panel with the video below.

-{% Video src="video/dPDCek3EhZgLQPGtEG3y0fTn4v82/jDJpU85zWj1dipsUPrMr.mp4", autoplay="true", class="screenshot" %}
+{% Video src="video/dPDCek3EhZgLQPGtEG3y0fTn4v82/jDJpU85zWj1dipsUPrMr.mp4", autoplay="true", muted="false", loop="true",  class="screenshot" %}

 Use the **Recorder** panel to record, replay and measure user flows.